oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```

 #### 3.2.2.3 Default Value
-The *default* option is reserved for future use.
-It is intended to specify the value a receiving application
+The *default* option specifies the initial or default value of a field.
-uses for an optional field if an instance does not include its value.

 ## 3.3 JADN Extensions
 JADN consists of a set of core definition elements, plus several extensions that make type definitions